dapucita/haxbotron/README.md

 `!stats` shows all players your stats.

-`!stats!reset` reset your stats.
+`!stats!reset` resets your stats.
 It cannot be recovered.

 `!streak` shows you which team is being on a winning streak.

+`!level` shows you your hierarchy level.

+`!afk MSG` switchses to active or idle status.
+If it contains MSG for idle, the message as reason for away from keyboards is shown when others call the player.

 ## Game Commands for Admin Players
-`!ignore` prohibits or permits other all players to chat.
+`!mute` prohibits or permits other all players to chat.

-`!ignore PLAYER` prohibits or permits the player whose name is PLAYER to chat.
+`!mute PLAYER` prohibits or permits the player whose name is PLAYER to chat.

 `!kick PLAYER MSG` kicks the player whose name is PLAYER.
 If it contains MSG, the message as reason for kicking is shown for the user.